-First introduced in 1971 and remaining part of the brand’s lineup ever since, the Rolex Explorer II was created as an addition to the brand’s existing Explorer collection, rather than as an update or replacement.
-While the classic Explorer was simply a rugged time-only watch created to be worn throughout a variety of demanding sports or activities, the Rolex Explorer II was designed specifically for speleologists (cave explorers) and featured an additional 24-hour hand on its dial to helps its users keep track of day and night while spending extended periods of time in complete darkness.
+First introduced in 1971 and remaining part of the brand’s lineup ever since, the Rolex Explorer II was created as an addition to the Rolex brand’s existing Explorer collection, rather than as an update or replacement.
+While the classic Explorer was simply a rugged time-only watch created to be worn throughout a variety of demanding sports or activities, the Rolex Explorer II was designed specifically for speleologists (cave explorers) and featured an additional 24-hour hand on its dial to help its users keep track of day and night while spending extended periods of time in complete darkness.

 Rolex Explorer II

 – Originally designed specifically for speleologists (cave explorers).